colymba/silverstripe-restfulapi/README.md

 * `TokenAuthenticator` handles authentication via a token in an HTTP header or variable
 * `DefaultPermissionManager` handles DataObject permission checks depending on the HTTP request
 * `DefaultQueryHandler` handles all find, edit, create or delete for models
-* `BasicSerializer` / `BasicDeSerializer` serialize query results into JSON and deserialize client payloads
+* `DefaultSerializer` / `DefaultDeSerializer` serialize query results into JSON and deserialize client payloads
-* `EmberDataSerializer` / `EmberDataDeSerializer` same as the `Basic` version but with specific fomatting fo Ember Data.
+* `EmberDataSerializer` / `EmberDataDeSerializer` same as the `Default` version but with specific fomatting fo Ember Data.

 You can create you own classes by implementing the right interface or extending the existing components.
 When creating you own components, any error should be return as a `RESTfulAPIError` object to the `RESTfulAPI`.